apratimshukla6/RiRa/README.md

 Before creating an issue, please ensure that it hasn't already been reported/suggested.

 The issue tracker is only for bug reports and enhancement suggestions.
-If you have a question, please ask it in the [Discord server](https://discord.gg/aMgWPApkyS) instead of opening an issue – you will get redirected there anyway.
+If you have a question, please ask it in the [Discord server] (https://discord.gg/aMgWPApkyS) instead of opening an issue – you will get redirected there anyway.

 If you wish to contribute to the RiRa codebase or documentation, feel free to fork the repository and submit a pull request.

 ## Help

-If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join our [Discord Server](https://discord.gg/aMgWPApkyS).
+If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join our [Discord Server] . (https://discord.gg/aMgWPApkyS).